Coherent Elastic Neutrino-Nucleus Scattering at the Japan Proton Accelerator Research Complex: Physics Reach

 \subsection{Parameters and assumptions used in the calculations}

 All sensitivity calculations in this work are obtained by binning the observed events in reconstructed nuclear recoil energy, $T^\mathrm{r}$ (after accounting for the effect of the QF on the detector threshold and backgrounds, and taking the QF uncertainty into account) and reconstructed time, $t^\mathrm{r}$.
 Table~\ref{tab:detectors} summarizes the detector properties assumed in the simulation.
 For the HPGe (high-purity germanium) PPC and Cryogenic-CsI detectors we assume that time can be reconstructed for all events.
 For TPCs, we distinguish two event samples.
 On the one hand, {\sl S1 events}, where the prompt scintillation light is detected, allowing to reconstruct the interaction time with good accuracy as described in Sec.~\ref{subsec:gas_tpc}.
 These occur with probability $\epsilon_t(T)$, obtained from detector simulation (see Sec.~\ref{subsec:gas_tpc} and Fig.~\ref{fig:ganees_timeres}).
 We conservatively include only events with more than 2 scintillation photons.
+This suppresses the number of events with time discrimination at low recoil energies.
 On the other hand, {\sl NoS1 events}, where the prompt scintillation light is not detected and for which the interaction time cannot be constructed.
 These occur with probability $1 - \epsilon_t(T)$.

 The double differential predicted number of signal events in the reconstructed variables reads

 where $\frac{\mathrm{d}^2 N}{\mathrm{d}t\,\mathrm{d}T}$ is the distribution of events in true time, $t$ (we set $t=0$ when protons hit the target); and true nuclear recoil energy, $T$. $R_T(T^\mathrm{r}, T)$ and $R_t (t^\mathrm{r}, t)$ are the corresponding energy and time resolution functions. $\epsilon_t(T)=1$ for HPGe PPC and Cryogenic-CsI.
 For TPCs the above expression is valid for S1 events, while for NoS1 events we only bin in reconstructed energy